-- Statements that don't make sense and/or are sentence fragments: Great Wall of China smart phone. - Statements that have little or no association between the two words: I saw Dinosaurs using smart phones. - Basic/expected/obvious statements that simply use the two words without adding much description: looked up the Great Wall of China on my smart phone; Steam Engines are slower than Airplanes; Pyramids are older than Amusement Parks.
+- Statements that don't make sense and/or are sentence fragments that don't include a majority of the words on the list. - Statements that have little or no association between the two words.
+Basic/expected statements that simply use the two words without adding much description.